The Best Show with Tom Scharpling: Critical Reception & Influence

-Rolling Stone has frequently listed the show on its "Best Podcasts" lists, adding "New Jersey-based extravaganza The Best Show on WFMU rivaled the laugh-per-minute ratio and creative imagination of any late-night TV talk show, but with none of the budget."
+Rolling Stone has frequently listed the show on its "Best Podcasts" lists, commenting, "New Jersey-based extravaganza The Best Show on WFMU rivaled the laugh-per-minute ratio and creative imagination of any late-night TV talk show, but with none of the budget."

-The New York Times called the show hugely influential, praising the show's "the conversational, slow-burn comedy."
+The New York Times called the show hugely influential, praising the show's "conversational, slow-burn comedy."

 Vulture called Scharpling & Wurster one of "the most consistently funny and hardworking teams in comedy" and listed The Best Show as one of "10 Essential Comedy Podcasts That Shaped The Genre.”

 Legacy

 The Majority Report

 On February 11, 2003, Janeane Garofalo and Sam Seder appeared on The Best Show to discuss the political atmosphere of America.
 The chemistry between them as radio talents was evident, and their agreement on many liberal political views made them kindred spirits.
-In the summer of that same year, Garofalo was approached by representatives of Air America Radio to be a radio personality for their programming.
+In the summer of that year, Garofalo was approached by representatives of Air America Radio to be a radio personality for their programming.
 She insisted that they hire Seder and that he share the hosting responsibilities.
 Less than one year later, The Majority Report was born.

 Big Dipper reunion

-On his January 20, 2004, radio program, Scharpling had been derisively talking about the VH1 show Bands Reunited.
-This discussion led to Scharpling facetiously declaring his goal of reuniting the beloved (though relatively unknown) 1980s Boston indie-rock band Big Dipper.
-In the following weeks, the concept of a "Big Dipper Reunion" had become a recurring in-joke on the program.
+On his January 20, 2004 radio program, Scharpling talked derisively about the VH1 show Bands Reunited.
+The discussion led to Scharpling facetiously declaring his goal of reuniting the beloved (though relatively unknown) 1980s Boston indie-rock band Big Dipper.
+In the following weeks, the concept of a Big Dipper reunion had become a recurring in-joke on the program.
 Scharpling began calling the members at home to convince them to reunite.
 In 2008, the group reunited for a live concert.
-In advance of several reunion shows in April 2008, Merge Records released the 3-disc Supercluster: The Big Dipper Anthology on March 18, featuring liner notes by Scharpling.
+In advance of several reunion shows in April 2008, Merge Records released the three-disc set Supercluster: The Big Dipper Anthology on March 18, featuring liner notes by Scharpling.

 Numero Group's Best of the Best Show box set cover art.

 The Best of The Best Show box set

-Released by The Numero Group on May 12, 2015, The Best of The Best Show is a retrospective box set of Scharpling and Wurster calls, culled primarily from the show's 13-year run on WFMU, on 16 discs and a USB stick with bonus material.
-It also includes a book featuring essays written by friends and associates of the show and notes on every included call by Scharpling and Wurster themselves.
+On May 12, 2015, the Numero Group released the Best of the Best Show, a retrospective box set of Scharpling & Wurster calls culled primarily from the show's 13-year run on WFMU, on 16 discs and a USB stick with bonus material.
+It also includes a book of essays written by friends and associates of the show and notes on every included call by Scharpling & Wurster themselves.

 Adult Swim's "We're Newbridge" special

-In 2014, Scharpling and Wurster created and produced a television special for Adult Swim (as part of their project Infomercials), based around their characters and the town of Newbridge entitled The Newbridge Tourism Board Presents: "We're Newbridge, We're Comin' to Get Ya!".
-It aired on November 3, 2014, and presents itself as a tourism video advertising Newbridge, New Jersey.
-Created by and starring Scharpling and Wurster, as well as Robert Cuthill, Julie Klausner and Gilbert Gottfried, the special highlighted the show's fictional setting of Newbridge, New Jersey with live-action portrayals of several characters from the show.
+In 2014, Scharpling and Wurster created, produced, and starred in a television special entitled the Newbridge Tourism Board Presents: "We're Newbridge, We're Comin' to Get Ya!" for Adult Swim's late-night series Infomercials.
+The show presents itself as a tourism video advertising for the fictional town of Newbridge, New Jersey and features Robert Cuthill, Julie Klausner, Gilbert Gottfried, and others.
+It included live-action portrayals of many Best Show characters.
+It aired on November 3, 2014.